hphp777/GraduationProject/README.md

 -> Reference (theoretical support): https://drive.google.com/file/d/1gJqy2-DZnGisaHAXFmJzyoamO8fiV_m0/view?usp=drive_link

+-> Regarding academic integrity, the project's generated data and model parameters are officially submitted and shared with anyone via this GitHub repository, but unfortunately, the links have expired at some points.
+There were no competing interests among the judges and all other students.

 ## [Project Description]

 Due to the global pandemic, the number of emergency patients continues to increase.
 More than